Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Anthuriums From Cuttings

 Anthuriums are easy to grow from cuttings.
 Choose a stem that is at least 6 inches long and has two or three sets of leaves on it.
 Dip the cut end of stem in rooting hormone and then gently push it up to the first set or leaves into the same soil-less mix that you use to grow your plants in.
-Water the cutting thoroughly and then water as you would an established plant, allowing the soil to dry slightly between waterings.
+Water the cutting thoroughly and then water as you would an established anthurium, allowing the soil to dry slightly between waterings.
 Mist your cutting weekly to provide humidity.
 Your cutting should develop roots within 4 to 6 weeks.
 You will know that roots have grown by the new growth on the top of the plant.
 Plants cannot produce new growth if they have no roots so new leaves are an indication that your cutting has started to grow roots.